devmateusrodrigues/devmateusrodrigues/README.md

 * Speleology app, developed in partnership with Vale S.A. to help mapping mining caves;
 * SIGEAR system, developed in partnership with Belo Horizonte’s city hall to digitalize inspection processes in risk areas of the city.
 * Macromedidores system, developed in partnership with CAEMA (the water supplier to Maranhão state in northeast Brasil) to read and analyze data from the water quality all over the state.
+* SIGS system, developed in partnership with Minas Gerais Police Department to manage the needs of the state's military hospital.

 ## Skills
 * Flutter for Android/iOS app developing, together with MobX library for application state-managing;